safal207/liminal-you/tools/README.md

 It does NOT:
 - ❌ Persist data to disk
-- ❌ Implement full LiminalDB logic (cells, evolution, etc.)
+- ❌ Implement full LiminalDB logic (cells, evolution, resonance loop, etc.)
-- ❌ Support all LiminalDB commands
+- ❌ Support all LiminalDB commands (missing: cluster commands, advanced queries)
+- ❌ Emit real-time events to clients (only responds to requests)

 For production testing, use real LiminalDB.